babe124578/social-dashboard/README.md

     5. Hashtag Clouds                   top-center of the site page

 ### Front end
+*This site need about 10-15 seconds to fetch all resource due to limitation of low tier EC2 instances.*
 I host frontend on github pages using github action to auto deploy when I commit and put source code in github.
 To run youcan either use npm install then npm start from source code root directory or access github pages site.